-It’s been the best skiing of the season so far.
-From the top of the chairlift and down to the forest line the snow has been deep as a ski boot and completely virgin.
+It was the best skiing of the season.
+From the top of the chairlift and down to the forest line, the snow was deep as a ski boot and completely virgin.
 But how would you define ‘the best skiing of the season’, more precisely?
 As far as I’m concerned, the answer is a given: snow!
-Or muohta, as the Sami say back home in the Lulesami dialect.
+Or muohta, as the Sámi say back home in the Lule-Sámi dialect.
 You can be staying in a good ski resort or a bad one.
-You can have good weather, or miserable weather.
+You can have good weather or miserable weather.
 You can have sharp edges or blunt ones… In short: a good or a bad day.
-What will decide whether your skiing is good or not is the snow.
-But to the Sami, as well as the skiers, good snow means different things on different days.
+What will decide whether your skiing is good or not is the snow?
+But to the Sámi, as well as the skiers, good snow means different things on different days.
 But good muohta always means good jådåt, that is: good skiing conditions and good skiing.

 Habllek – the holy grail we call powder

 People say that the Sámi have more than two hundred words for snow, but what they actually have are two hundred words describing the quality and condition of the snow – its soul.
 The holy grail we call powder is habllek in Sámi.
 A frozen crust is called sabekguottát.
 What this means, more precisely, is a frozen crust that just about carries your skis, but breaks if you have to do anything else, like making a turn.
 We avoid sabekguottát.
 There is no word for artificial snow in Sámi.
 Because just like Inuits have 20 words or more for snow and no word for war, the Sámi have no time for such modern follies.

 Åppås – untouched winter snow without tracks